Sticky Maple Buns with Sweet Tahini Glaze

 I love sticky buns.
 Almost to a fault.
-I may be responsible for the disappearance of the first four sticky buns from this batch.
+I may be responsible for the disappearance of the first four sticky buns from this batch- and it pains me to admit that.
 But it was all in the name of recipe testing!
 That’s one of the wonderful benefits of being the chef AND the taste tester 🙂

-This particular recipe uses maple sugar, which is like cane sugar but made from maple syrup!
-If you’re not sure where to find it, I always find some at local Farmer’s Markets or even at speciality stores.
+This particular recipe uses maple sugar, which is like cane sugar but made from maple syrup.
+This is definitely easier to find in Canada and northern USA, but if you’re from other worldly destinations you might have trouble finding it.
 The maple sugar is equally as sweet as cane sugar, but has a gentle maple flavour that is so delicious.
 It caramelizes beautifully, too!

 These sticky maple buns are topped with a maple tahini glaze to add a touch of savory and to balance out the sweetness.
 But if you want to go all-in with the maple, just remove the tahini and double the amount of butter.

 These buns are best enjoyed warm with a steaming cup of coffee or tea.

 - 2 1/4 teaspoons active dry yeast (or 1 envelope)

 - 1 1/4 cup milk, gently warmed